List of active duty United States Space Force general officers: First direct promotions and expansion (2021–present)

 The Space Force had transferred 17 general officers from the Air Force.
 By October 2021, after the transfers from the Air Force, the Space Force had 21 general officers: two generals, six lieutenant generals, three major generals, and 10 brigadier generals.
 This included the first officers promoted into general officer ranks since the creation of the service.
 In January 2021, four colonels were nominated for promotion to brigadier general, becoming the first Space Force general officers who were promoted directly as brigadier generals in the service.

 In 2022, the number of major generals in the Space Force doubled from three to seven.
 Five colonels were nominated for promotion to brigadier general, bringing the total number of general officers to 24.

+The National Defense Authorization Act for Fiscal Year 2026 increased the allowable number of Space Force general officers from 21 to 24, redistributing from the Air Force.
+It also codified five Space Force general officers on reserve duty.